 Support and developing a professional network are often cited as barriers for women entering and remaining in science and technology careers.
 Participants of the Dr. Roberta Bondar Career Development Program benefit from developing strong relationships with like-minded participants and leaders working in traditionally male-dominated fields.

 This career development program allows participants to expand their knowledge of public and private sector career opportunities, gain new perspectives and have direct access to leaders in the public and private sectors.
 It aims to inspire participants to move forward in science and technology fields and pursue scientific and management leadership roles in the Canadian science and technology domain.

-APPLICATIONS are now open for the 2020 Dr. Roberta Bondar Career Development Program.
-APPLICATIONS close February 14, 2020.
+APPLICATIONS for the 2020 Dr. Roberta Bondar Career Development Program ARE NOW CLOSED.

 What is it?